Dog Friendly Lake District Cottages

 Be sure to take a pit stop in the stream that runs through the cottage grounds – one dog wash and welcome drink coming right up!

 Pups and pubs – Local-to-us dog-friendly pubs

-Gilcrux has two delightfully rustic pubs which are both dog-friendly.
-The Mason Arms welcomes dogs whatever the time of day or night (and they also do a mean Cartmel lamb shank!).
+Gilcrux has a delightful rustic pub which is dog-friendly.
+The Mason Arms welcomes dogs whatever the time of day or night.

 Dog-friendly pubs in the wider Lake District

-Beyond Kewick and our local area there are hundreds of dog-friendly Lake District pubs to be sniffed out.
+Beyond Keswick and our local area there are hundreds of dog-friendly Lake District pubs to be sniffed out.
 Our Dasher and Binsey’s top three favourites are…

 - The Wateredge Inn, Ambleside